Lumacx/studio-/docs/Progress_Dev_Doc.md

 ### Current Status Assessment

-Based on `docs/todo.md`, the following foundational pieces are in place:
+Based on `docs/todo.md` and current project state, the following foundational pieces are in place:
 - **User Authentication:** Core email, wallet login, and automated user profile creation (via `authTriggers.ts`) are functional.
 - **Story Creation:** Basic metadata (title, genre, description) can be created, and the initial UI for content generation (including AI image generation and saving to page content) is in place through the multi-step flow in `src/app/create/`.
 - **AI Integration:** A basic flow for generating writing prompts exists, and AI image generation with saving capabilities is implemented, utilizing the `generateNarratumImage` Cloud Function and `assetsIndex.ts` for asset management.
 - **Database:** An initial schema for users, stories, and content is set up via DataConnect, with asset indexing and comment counting functionality (via `commentCounter.ts`).
 - **UI:** Core pages (Landing, Discover) and the multi-step `create` flow have a basic to advanced structure.
+- **Subscription & Payments:** The subscription page (`src/app/subscription/page.tsx`) and PayPal integration (`src/app/api/paypal-verify-subscription/route.ts`, `functions/src/paypalWebhook.ts`) have been implemented.

 ---